dcunited001/dcunited001.github.io/_drafts/_blog-ideas.md

   - if AR/VR does not *QUICKLY* achieve market penetration and consumer adoption,
     - the tech may face a setback of years
 - differences in learning CS through academics and through experience
-  - why CS is all about math.
+  - why CS is all about
     - without consciously understanding the math behind cs
       - you'll constantly be solving the same problems as though they are each different
   - however, the mentality that every problem is the same leads to problems in those academically inclined
     - they see the same problem everywhere and believe that every problem that fits a mold/patterm has the same answer
     - when in fact, there are some problems/algorithms which can be made more efficient than it appears at first glance
       - and it is precisely because of the subtleties of the domain of the problem.
       - e.g. bioinformatics string-neighborhood can be accelerated
 - post on the qualities of great people (see draft)

 - series on linux distros (linuxi)
   -
 - article on building/installing a bootloader, securely

 - man should prove himself wise enough to preserve nature as it is before attempting to alter it